pycom/pycom-micropython-sigfox/docs/library/utime.rst

 Functions
 ---------

+.. only:: port_pycom_esp32

+    .. function:: mkime([secs])

+        Convert a time expressed in seconds since the Epoch (see above) into an 8-tuple which
+        contains: (year, month, mday, hour, minute, second, weekday, yearday) If secs is not provided or None, then the current time from the RTC is used.

+        * year includes the century (for example 2014).
+        * month   is 1-12
+        * mday    is 1-31
+        * hour    is 0-23
+        * minute  is 0-59
+        * second  is 0-59
+        * weekday is 0-6 for Mon-Sun
+        * yearday is 1-366

+    .. function:: localtime([secs])

+        Like gmtime() but converts to local time.
+If secs is not provided or None, the current time from the RTC is used.

+.. only:: not port_pycom_esp32

     .. function:: localtime([secs])

         Convert a time expressed in seconds since the Epoch (see above) into an 8-tuple which
         contains: (year, month, mday, hour, minute, second, weekday, yearday) If secs is not provided or None, then the current time from the RTC is used.

         * year includes the century (for example 2014).
         * month   is 1-12
         * mday    is 1-31
         * hour    is 0-23
         * minute  is 0-59
         * second  is 0-59
         * weekday is 0-6 for Mon-Sun
         * yearday is 1-366

 .. function:: mktime()